ERC20Upgradeable

 We have followed general OpenZeppelin Contracts guidelines: functions revert

-on failure.
+instead returning false on failure.
 This behavior is nonetheless

 conventional and does not conflict with the expectations of ERC-20